apache/tvm/docs/langref/relay/intro.rst

 Globals are written with `@`, locals are written with `%`, and operators are written with no sigil like LLVM's intrinsics.
 The distinction between global and local identifiers makes certain kinds of transformation easier.
-For example inlining a global definition requires no analysis, you can write a pass that just directly inlines the defintions.
+For example inlining a global definition requires no analysis, you can write a pass that just directly inlines the definitions.
 It also ensures there are no spooky action at a distance, introducing a new identifier of any type will never introduce an ambiguity to the program.